bookercodes/pusher-chatkit-tut/README.md

 export default App
 ```
+There's a few things to note here,

 * Typically, you would use a router like [react-router](https://www.npmjs.com/package/react-router) to transition screens but because our app is quite simple, we update `this.state.currentScreen` and conditionally render `UsernameForm` or `ChatScreen`
-* There isn't much to `ChatScreen` at the moment but as we progres, it will serve as the main container for our chat app.
+* There isn't much to `ChatScreen` at the moment but as we progres, it will serve as the main container for our chat.
 In fact, let's connect to Chatkit now.

 ## Step 6.
 Connect to Chatkit

 Earlier, we installed `pusher-chatkit-server`.
-Now we're in client-land, you'll need to install [`pusher-chatkit-client`](https://www.npmjs.com/search?q=pusher-chatkit-client) too:
+Now we're in client-land, you'll need to install [`pusher-chatkit-client`](https://www.npmjs.com/search?q=pusher-chatkit-client) as well:

 ```
 npm install --save pusher-chatkit-client
 ```

-Then, update `ChatScreen.js`:
+Then update `ChatScreen.js`:

 ```diff
 import React, { Component } from 'react'